 Last week, I shared my support of The Great American Milk Drive, the first-ever national program that helps deliver gallons of milk to in-need families.
-Today I am back to share my recent visit to the Regional Food Bank of Oklahoma, a partner of Feeding America and a location that benefits for donations to The Great American Milk Drive.
+Today I am back to share my recent visit to the Regional Food Bank of Oklahoma, a partner of Feeding America, and a location that benefits from donations to The Great American Milk Drive.

 As I mentioned in my post a few days ago, The Great American Milk Drive is the first-ever national program that helps deliver gallons of milk to hungry, in-need families.
 A partner with Feeding America – the nation’s largest domestic hunger-relief organization – this milk drive turns donations into gallons of milk for deserving families.

 The Regional Food Bank of Oklahoma provides food for more than 116,000 locals every week and 37% of that number are children.
 That is a staggering statistic.

 Food is distributed through a number of programs, including food pantries, church pantries, soup kitchens, schools, and homeless shelters.

 I took a walk through the facility to see firsthand how the food is stored, witness where the volunteers work, and learn how the food bank operates on such a large level.

 My first impression of the food bank was that it was a beautiful and LARGE building that houses more food than you can imagine!